Faeze-Ahmadi/Quera_Exams/README.md

 # Quera_Exams

-In this repository, I will upload the file of Quera site competitions.
+In this repository, I will upload some files of Quera site competitions.